6 Best Tequila Cask Bourbons for Your Bar Cart

 A great finished bourbon always starts with a great bourbon.
 The tequila barrel should enhance the spirit, not mask its flaws.
 By law, bourbon must first be aged in new, charred oak barrels.
 After this initial maturation, distillers can use old barrels from other spirits to give the bourbon extra flavors.
 Look for brands that are transparent about their process.
 A reputable distiller will be proud to share details about their mash bill, the initial aging period, and the type of tequila barrels they selected for finishing.
 This attention to the entire whiskey-making journey is a strong indicator of quality.

-Consider the Age and Finishing Time
+Does Age and Finishing Time Matter?

 The details on the label are your best friend.
 Information about how long the bourbon was aged and finished can tell you a lot about what’s inside the bottle.
 For example, a label might specify that the whiskey was “aged over 3 years in new American Oak and then finished in Reposado Tequila barrels.”
 The initial aging builds the foundational bourbon character, while the finishing period—which can last from a few months to over a year—is where the tequila influence is layered on.
 The type of tequila barrel used (Blanco, Reposado, or Añejo) also plays a huge role in the final art of barrel finishing.

-Understand Small Batches and Limited Releases
+What to Know About Small Batches and Limited Releases

 Part of the excitement around tequila cask bourbons is their exclusivity.
 Many of these special bourbons are made in small batches and can be hard to find.
 Distillers often use these finishes for experimental, limited-edition projects, which means they aren’t part of the regular production lineup.
 If you see a bottle from a distillery you like and trust, it’s often a good idea to pick it up.
 It might not be available the next time you visit the store.
 Following whiskey blogs or your favorite distilleries online is a great way to stay in the loop on special releases so you don’t miss out.